2my/adhoc/README.md

 ## Documentation
 -------------------------
-build documentation with ant (using umlet and pegdown converters) shows also how to do Groovy in Ant
+build documentation with ant (using umlet and pegdown converters).
+shows also how to do Groovy in Ant